-Requirement from the permit Current Status with Respect to Addressing the Requirement Code Reference Identified Gaps Further Clarification or Discussion A.4.h Program Requirements Legal authority to inspect and require effective operation and maintenance of stormwater management facilities.
-City requires private facility owners to enter into a maintenance agreement that is recorded with Clackamas County.
-Facilities must be maintained to protect from damage and must be kept clear of debris and excessive vegetation.
+Requirement from the permit Current Status with Respect to Addressing the Requirement Code Reference A.4.h Program Requirements Legal authority to inspect and require effective operation and maintenance of stormwater management facilities.
+Indition to protect from damage and must be kept clear of debris and excessive vegetation.
 Private streets and private parking lots must be swept annually.
 Under WLMC 4.070, violations of the maintenance requirements can be declared a as a danger to public health and safety and a nuisance to be abated as provided in WLMC 5.400 through 5.430.
-City has legal authority to enter property to investigate and correct problems, passing the cost along to the owner or responsible party.
 WLMC 4.070 for private facility maintenance responsibility WLMC 5.400 through 5.527 for enforcement None.
-None